superhu4/bibledelight/content/plans/ccci.md

 ### Holy Week

-*Choose a series of Scriptures from a Lent Bible reading plan [such as this one](https://www.bible.com/en/reading-plans/36377).*
+*Choose a series of Scriptures from a Lent Bible reading plan [such as this one](https://www.bible.com/en/reading-plans/36377) or [this one](https://my.bible.com/reading-plans/24340-family-holy-week-devotional).*

 ### April 1 through May 31